Prompting Robot Teams with Natural Language: Introduction

 \section{Introduction}

 Teams of robots have a natural application in scenarios that benefit from strength in numbers \cite{hartmann2022long, edwards2023collaborative, kim2023multi, liu2024multi}.
 When tasks involve robots supporting human operators, we anticipate the operators to provide abstract commands for the task (e.g., ``explore this zone and find the missing people''), and supply semantically relevant hints (e.g., ``there are likely ten people on the other side of the damaged bridge'').
 Given such information, human teams excel at collaborating and reasoning through language by decomposing, distributing and sequencing sub-tasks, which is a highly sought-after capability for teams of robots.
-The goal of this paper is to develop a single, light-weight model that enables distributed coordination and reasoning in teams of robots commanded through natural language specifications (Fig. \ref{fig:hero}).
+The goal of this paper is to develop a single, light-weight model that enables decentralized coordination and reasoning in teams of robots commanded through natural language specifications (Fig. \ref{fig:hero}).

-A fundamental challenge in realizing such multi-robot autonomy is the gap between the \textit{natural-language} expression of intent that human operators can convey, and its corresponding representation as an \textit{algorithm} that robots can execute \cite{cohen2024survey}.
-Early work involved extensive manual design for establishing one-to-one correspondences with algorithmic primitives~\cite{bugmann2004corpus, kollar2010toward}, and thus had limited reasoning capabilities.
-In contrast, language models today can side-step such design by encapsulating vast amounts of human language data into one model.
-Large multi-modal and language models (LMMs/LLMs) have recently shown excellent reasoning, disambiguation and even planning for single- and multi-robot tasks~\cite{biggie_tell_2023, li_language_2024, garg_foundation_2024}.
+A fundamental challenge in realizing such multi-robot autonomy is the gap between the \textit{natural-language} {expression of a task} and its representation as an \textit{algorithm} that robots can execute \cite{cohen2024survey}.
+Early work involved extensive manual design of one-to-one correspondences with algorithmic primitives~\cite{bugmann2004corpus, kollar2010toward}, and thus had limited reasoning capabilities.
+In contrast, language models today can side-step such design by encapsulating vast amounts of human language data.
+Large multi-modal and language models (LMMs/LLMs) have recently shown excellent reasoning, disambiguation and even planning for single- and multi-robot tasks~\cite{biggie_tell_2023, li_language_2024}.
 However, their computational demands still make them inaccessible to practical, deployable robot platforms.
-While some recent work has developed methods to effectively distill or extract the relevant capabilities from language models into more succinct representations \cite{ravichandran_distilling_2025, morad_language-conditioned_2024, qu_learning_2025, zhan_latmos:_2025}, they still depend on a distillation phase that can be hard to adapt to real-time, dynamic and unforeseen settings.
+While some recent work has developed methods to effectively extract capabilities from these models into more succinct representations \cite{ravichandran_distilling_2025, morad_language-conditioned_2024, qu_learning_2025, zhan_latmos:_2025}, they depend on an infrastructure that can be hard to adapt to real-time, dynamic and unforeseen settings.